How to structure your site architecture for SEO

 • Breadcrumbs, faceted search, and pagination handling best practices.

-• Internationalisation choices: subdirectories vs subdomains, hreflang management.
+• Internationalization choices: subdirectories vs subdomains, hreflang management.

 Practical implementation steps